Phildar Phil Flocon Review with Chevron Cowl Pattern!

 Crochet Easter Egg.
 Video Tutorial & Pattern

 Doesn’t it feel like Spring already?!
 That means Easter is just around the corner.
-You may recall that last year I came up with a cute little design for crochet Easter eggs.
-The surprisingly awesome thing is that it has been a really popular pattern (mostly thanks to Pinterest, not anything I’ve done).
-To accompany the written pattern I thought that it would be useful if I did a video tutorial.
+You may recall that last year, I came up with a cute little pattern for crochet Easter eggs.
+The surprisingly awesome outcome is that it has been a really popular pattern (mostly thanks to Pinterest, not anything I’ve done).

-Video Tutorial
+Crochet Easter Egg Video Tutorial

 The written crochet pattern is super straightforward and quick to do.
-The How To video is probably best viewed as a companion to the written instructions.
-In the video I also demonstrate how to embroider the stitches, which the written pattern does not do.
-If you want to jump straight there, the time stamp for the decorative bit is 18.25.
+The How-To video is probably best viewed as a companion to the written instructions.
+In the video, I also demonstrate how to embroider the stitches, which the written pattern does not do.

 If you fancy having a look (afterall, Easter is coming up pretty soon) then please click on this picture to take you to YouTube!
 Or go HERE.
 And then let me know if you’ve made some!!
 I would absolutely love to see.
 Cheers!
 X